russellmcc/site-gen/posts/2013-02-24-audiounitjs.markdown

 </div><div class="post">
 # Future Features

 Currently, this is an extremely niche project, because it requires the user to be able to create Audio Unit C++ code.
 In the future I'd like to relax this requirement by adding some sort of JavaScript audio API.
-Perhaps the easiest way to do this would be to implement the WebAudio API as an AudioUnit.
-If I did that, the javascript code would control all of the audio processing, and I could add the browser as a fourth target.
+Perhaps the easiest way to do this would be to implement the WebAudio API for CoreAudio.
+If I did that, the JavaScript code would control all of the audio processing, and I could add the browser as a fourth target.

 Another feature that might be fun would be to automatically support OSC messages mapped to Audio Unit parameters.
 This would be not difficult to implement and would allow the stand alone and iphone versions to be automated by something like [duration.cc](http://www.duration.cc/).